itaki/UbuntuSetup/install_update_cursor/install_update_cursor.md

 1. Added robust process detection to find all Cursor-related processes
 2. Implemented a safe process termination system with user confirmation
 3. Added a force-kill option for stubborn processes
+4. Improved the detection algorithm to exclude non-application processes
+5. Made the script continue even if some non-critical processes can't be terminated

+### Issue: Cursor Starting Automatically at Login

+We found that Cursor update scripts were being added to autostart, causing:
+1. Cursor processes to run in the background without user knowledge
+2. Update attempts to happen automatically, sometimes causing issues
+3. Interference with manual update attempts

+To fix this, we:
+1. Added code to remove all Cursor-related autostart entries
+2. Made the installation process more explicit and user-controlled
+3. Eliminated background update processes that could cause conflicts

 ### Solution: